All Episodes

 No, you're quite right.

-corporations, schools, uh private organizations have have decided to do to support the troops, the wonderful troops that are over there in in Iraq and Afghanistan and and elsewhere around the world, and also to support their families and their loved ones.
+And anyone can go to that site because on it they'll find things that families, individuals, corporations, schools, private organizations have decided to do to support the troops, the wonderful troops that are over there in Iraq and Afghanistan and elsewhere around the world, and also to support their families and their loved ones.

-And of course, this is the time of year when they're gonna be separated, and it's it's important that people uh go to that website, take a look and see if there isn't something that uh they might want to do to to show their support for the troops.
+And it's important that people go to that website, take a look, and see if there isn't something that they might want to do to show their support for the troops.

 Give me some examples of what people can do on this website to show support.

-Well, they there's a number of people who have sent gifts across the ocean over to those folks.
+Well, there's a number of people who have sent gifts across the ocean over to those folks.

-There are a number of people who've who've written letters that uh no thousands of letters have been sent.
+There are a number of people who've written letters.

-Uh there are people who will go to a house of a uh family member where the service person is overseas and help them install something if there's a problem, uh a leaky faucet or uh uh a leak in the basement or the roof, and there are organizations that are available to go in and provide that kind of assistance.
+There are people who will go to a house of a family member where the service person is overseas and help them install something if there's a problem, a leaky faucet or a leak in the basement or the roof.

-And I uh based on the reaction I get from uh the folks in this audience.
+And based on the reaction I get from the folks in this audience, I think there's a strong desire to do that.

-They see some Americans seemingly invested in our own defeat over there, and they want to show their support for these troops.
+They see some Americans seemingly invested in our own defeat over there.

-I know you've got to go, but I wanted to once again uh just individual to individual.
+I know you've got to go, but I wanted to, once again, just individual to individual, I admire you for sticking to this.

-Um these are things you don't have to do.
+These are things you don't have to do.

 You've been a success in life.

-Well, you can be doing other things.
+Well, you could be doing other things.

-You can be on the beach.
+You could be on the beach.

 Well, Rush, I thank you for that.

-I must say I feel fortunate as a human being to be able to be involved in in work that I believe is so important to our country and to our people, to protect them from terrorists, and and let there be no doubt the efforts we're engaged in in Afghanistan and Iraq and elsewhere around the world are to assure the safety of the American people and so that the American people can maintain their way of life.
+And let there be no doubt the efforts we're engaged in in Afghanistan and Iraq and elsewhere around the world are to assure the safety of the American people and so that the American people can maintain their way of life.

-And I'm proud to be involved, and I thank you so much and wish you a merry Christmas.
+And I'm proud to be involved and I thank you so much and wish you a Merry Christmas.

-We are back on the cutting edge, L. Rushball, half my brain tied behind my back, just to make it fair.
+El Rushball, half my brain tied behind my back, just to make it fair.

 Get this.